 When Dreams Clash With Reality, People Question Their Choices

 The term “dream man,” denotes an ideal which precisely no one meets unequivocally in real life.
 All of us at some point are required to practice “radical acceptance,” when we don’t get everything we want in a close long-term relationship.
 There is always negotiation.
-Sometimes when people are feeling loss about unmet expectations, they question their marital decisions and compare currently flawed partners to “dream partners,” which exist in the past or can even be in the present in relationship fragments, as with affairs.
+Sometimes when people are feeling loss about unmet expectations, they question their marital decisions and compare currently flawed partners to “dream partners,” which existed in the past or can even be in the present in relationship fragments, as with affairs.

 Dreaming (night or day) about an ex is not a confirmation that you made a bad choice in marriage